SpenceKonde/DxCore/megaavr/bootloaders/optiboot_dx/README.md

 at [http://github.com/arduino/Arduino](http://github.com/arduino/Arduino)

-There is additional information in the wiki - however, the wiki does not reflect the changes specific to Optiboot DX [https://github.com/Optiboot/optiboot/wiki](https://github.com/Optiboot/optiboot/wiki)
+There is additional information in the wiki - however, the wiki does not reflect the changes specific to Optiboot X for megaTinyCore
+[https://github.com/Optiboot/optiboot/wiki](https://github.com/Optiboot/optiboot/wiki)

 ## To set up this environment in windows
-This is how the files DxCore ships with are built.
+This is how the files megaTinyCore ships with are built.
 I can provide no guarantee that any other method will still work after what I've done to the makefile.
 1. Download and extract the Arduino 1.0.6 .zip package.
 * Make sure it is not in a "protected" location.
 I normally put them in the root of C:.
 * Rename the folder so you remember what it's for; I have it in `C:\arduino-1.0.6-7.3.0compiler` (this location will be used in the examples below)